Activate Your Pattern for Editing

 When you unlock the pattern, you can activate and edit individual blocks inside a group instead of all of them together.

-We cover this fully in a separate tutorial, but for now just remember:
+We cover this fully in the tutorial, Unlock Blocks to Create Rainbow or Alternating Quilt Designs, but for now just remember:

 Locked: Edit the whole group